Shadi A. Noghabi

 I am currently a Ph.D. candidate in the Department of Computer Science at the University of Illinois at Urbana-Champaign.
 I work conjunctly with Prof. Roy H. Campbell in the Systems Research Group (SRG) and Prof. Indranil Gupta in the Distributed Protocols Research Group (DPRG).

 My research focuses on Distributed Systems, Cloud Computing and Big Data.
 I am currently working on geo-distributed large-scale objects stores, and stream processing systems.
-You can find my CV here.
+You can find my CV and research statement.

 Address: 3111 Siebel Center, 201 N. Goodwin Ave., Urbana, IL 61801.